Sean A. Rector - President/CEO

 Sean has been given the opportunity to “give back” capriciously to causes he believes in, such as Cancer Research for Kids, the Nebraska Aids Project, Reality for Diabetes in Cincinnati, Ohio.
 As a teacher at John Muir Middle School, he was voted Teacher of the Year in 2002, nominated for Teacher of the Year by the Education Consortium of Central Los Angeles in 2002 and 2003, and awarded the Most Motivating and Inspirational Teacher Award by the H.Y.P.E.
 Foundation, Inc.

 In 2002, as head coach of the boys’ basketball team at John Muir Middle School in South Los Angeles, he decided to teach the student-athletes a little less basketball and more about the game of life.
-God gave him the vision to create Boys to Men, and the following year with the help of his partner, Dohn Norwood, they were able to turn Boys to Men into The T.Y.M.E. foundation’s Boys to Men Enrichment Program, which has served over fifteen thousand African American and Latino boys in South Los Angeles.
+God gave him the vision to create Boys to Men, and the following year he was able to turn Boys to Men into The T.Y.M.E.
+Foundation’s Boys to Men Enrichment Program, which has served over nineteen thousand African American and Latino boys & girls in South Central Los Angeles, Downtown Los Angeles, Carson CA and Long Beach area.

 dr. Andrè M. Harper, Ed.D -Treasurer/CFO